Lenox Square Theatre

-The Lennox Square Theatre was built by Georgia Theatre Company as a single 660 seat screen, opening on June 20, 1963 with Frank Sinatra in “Come Blow Your Horn”.
-On June 11, 1969 Georgia Theatre Company took over vacant space next door and added a 320 seat shoebox theater.
-In 1978 they split the 660 seat theater into two 320 seaters, and took over more vacant space and added a 220 seater.
-In 1980 they put a 190 seater in the lobby space of the 1967 addition.
+The Lenox Square Theatre was built by Georgia Theatre Company as a single 660-seat screen, opening on June 20, 1963 with Frank Sinatra in “Come Blow Your Horn”.
+On June 11, 1969 Georgia Theatre Company took over vacant space next door and added a 320 seat shoebox theatre.
+In 1978 they split the 660 seat theatre into two 320-seaters, and took over more vacant space and added a 220-seater.
+In 1980 they put a 190-seater in the lobby space of the 1967 addition.

-In 1984, they took down the wall that twinned the 1963 theater and moved the back wall forward to create a 500 seat auditorium.
-Then they combined the space gained with the lobby and put in two 110 seat screens.
-United Artists Theatres bought Georgia Theatre Co. in 1988 and soon completly remodeled the lobby but did nothing to solve the terrible sound and projection problems caused by the atrocious layout of the theater in its final six screen form.
+In 1984, they took down the wall that twinned the 1963 theatre and moved the back wall forward to create a 500-seat auditorium.
+Then they combined the space gained with the lobby and put in two 110-seat screens.
+United Artists Theatres bought Georgia Theatre Co. in 1988 and soon completely remodeled the lobby but did nothing to solve the terrible sound and projection problems caused by the atrocious layout of the theatre in its final six screen form.

 Just login to your account and subscribe to this theater.